betrybe/manual-arquiteto-moderno/translation_en/chapter_06_EN.md

 # NoSQL vs. SQL

 Often, when we start a debate on SQL (Structured Query Language) and NoSQL in the technical environment, we can already expect heated discussions because an idea of a war, a dispute, etc., that needs to be won by these technologies' users exists.
 We want to make it clear: there is no war!
-Let’s demystify this myth?
+Let’s debunk that?

 To begin with, we need to talk a little bit about history.
 Consequently, we will comprehend the details about NoSQL and its differences from SQL.